philiplambok/anya/README.md

   bin/rails db:migrate
   ```

-* How to run the test suite
+* How to run the full test suite

   ```
-  bin/rails test
+  bin/test
   ```

 * How to run the app in your local